There is no way you can grow and manage a small business without understanding your KPIs, which are key performance indicators.

 With that said, let’s discuss specific KPIs that every business needs to track at a minimum.

-I should start by saying that there are many more KPIs to track than what I’m about to give you, because different things matter for every business.
+We should start by saying that there are many more KPIs to track than what we’re about to give you because different things matter for every business.

 But, there are some KPIs that every business should track.
 So let’s quickly discuss those KPIs.